material-components/material-components-web/packages/mdc-tab/README.md

-`addClass(className: string) => void` | Adds a class to the root element `removeClass(className: string) => void` | Removes a class from the root element `hasClass(className: string) => boolean` | Returns true if the root element contains the given class `registerIEventHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the root element `deregisterEventHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the root element `setAttr(attr: string, value: string) => void` | Sets the given attribute on the root element to the given value
+`addClass(className: string) => void` | Adds a class to the root element `removeClass(className: string) => void` | Removes a class from the root element `hasClass(className: string) => boolean` | Returns true if the root element contains the given class `registerEventHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the root element `deregisterEventHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the root element `setAttr(attr: string, value: string) => void` | Sets the given attribute on the root element to the given value